ajktym94/Reverse_Image_Search/README.md

 * K means algorithm could be sensitive to outliers

 # Alternate Approaches
-* Hashing algorithms like dHash could be used which looks at the difference between adjacent pixel values and calculating a hash value based on that.
+* Hashing algorithms like dHash could be used which looks at the difference between adjacent pixel values and calculates a hash value based on that.
 The idea is that similar images would be having similar/close hash values.
 * Mean Squared Error (MSE) between the pixel values of two images could be calculated and checked whether it falls within a threshold or not.
 If yes, the images are similar
 * **Both the above approaches could be used to detect duplicate images, especially the MSE method.**